 Depart early in the morning on a flight to Puerto Maldonado, a bustling tropical town in the heart of the Amazon rainforest.
-Travel by motorized canoe to your jungle lodge in Tambopata.
+Travel by motorized canoe to your jungle lodge in Tambopata Nature Reserve.
 This afternoon, your guide briefs you on the various eco-projects the community is committed to and leads you on an introductory jungle hike.

 Wake up at dawn for an early start to your day of

 Amazon Rainforest exploration.
 As you're guided through the lush vegetation, keep an eye out for unique native fauna including birds, insects, caimans or maybe even monkeys.
 You'll return to your lodge in time for lunch.
 In the afternoon enjoy free time to further discover your jungle surroundings.

 Depart on your flight back to Lima this morning.
 This afternoon you will visit the National Museum of Anthropology and Archaeology, which houses the largest collection of artifacts from the pre-Hispanic cultures of Peru.
 After dinner, depart for the USA.

 Arrive in the USA.